Modelling $\delta$ Scuti pulsations: A new grid of p, g, and f modes across pre-main-sequence to post-main-sequence evolution: Methodology

 We performed frequency scans over the ranges of 0.8--95 c/d (0.8--150 c/d for models with metallicity less than 0.003) with a frequency grid of 500 points.
 To match the expected mode distribution, we used a linear grid (\texttt{grid\_type = `LINEAR'}) for p\:modes, which exhibit near-uniform frequency spacing at high radial orders, and an inverse frequency grid (\texttt{grid\_type = `INVERSE'}) for g\:modes, which tend toward uniform period spacing in the asymptotic limit.
 Since we were modelling rotating stars, we set \texttt{grid\_frame = `COROT\_I'}, following the recommendation that asymptotic behaviours apply more accurately in the co-rotating frame than in the inertial one.

-Spatial grid points followed the underlying \textsc{mesa} model structure.
+Spatial grid points followed the underlying \mesa model structure.
 We explicitly set the inner boundary coordinate to \mbox{\texttt{x\_i} = $10^{-5}$} to resolve g\:mode and mixed-mode eigenfunctions near the core while minimizing truncation errors.
 This also ensured consistency across models, avoiding systematic differences.
 We set \mbox{\texttt{w\_osc} = 10} to give at least 10 grid points per wavelength in oscillation cavities, providing sufficient resolution for p\:modes, which have short radial wavelengths.
 The exponential weighting parameter was set to \mbox{\texttt{w\_exp} = 2} to maintain at least two grid points per scale length in evanescent regions, preventing under-sampling in steep temperature and density gradients.
 Finally, \mbox{\texttt{w\_ctr} = 10} was used to increase resolution near the stellar core, allowing us to compute g\:mode eigenfunctions and mixed modes under the traditional approximation of rotation.

+Although \gyre\ offers both adiabatic and non-adiabatic pulsation computations, we adopted the adiabatic approximation throughout this work.
+This choice follows standard asteroseismic practice for large grids of models, where determining the frequencies of all possible pulsation modes is the primary objective.
+Non-adiabatic calculations, by contrast, are primarily used to evaluate mode stability through work integrals and growth rates ($\eta$), or to predict flux--displacement phase relations via the complex $f$-parameter.
+These quantities are highly sensitive to the adopted convection and mixing prescriptions.

+To quantify the magnitude of non-adiabatic corrections, we computed non-adiabatic pulsation frequencies using the same equilibrium models for a subset of stars from our grid.
+The mean fractional frequency difference between adiabatic and non-adiabatic computations, averaged over all computed modes, was $<0.4\%$ during the pre-MS, and $<0.2\%$ on the MS across our test subset.
+Frequencies of the highest-order p modes showed the largest absolute shifts (as expected, since they have low inertia and sample the near-surface layers where non-adiabatic effects are strongest, which means that a given perturbation shifts their frequencies more).
+However, these shifts remained small in fractional terms and are much smaller than modelling uncertainties arising from rotation, convection, and mixing treatments.
+Moreover, non-adiabatic calculations are typically $5$-$7\times$ more computationally expensive than adiabatic ones, which is prohibitive at the scale of our full grid.

-These choices follow best practices recommended in the \textsc{gyre} documentation.
+These choices, and the others detailed in this section, follow best practices recommended in the \gyre documentation.
 We provide a \texttt{gyre\_template} file with all input parameters used in our computations.